 - Grieve the loss of the life you expected or dreamed about for your child.
 A CP diagnosis can alter the path your child’s life will take, and it is normal for you to struggle with that realization.
-Taking time to grieve can help you to begin to develop new dreams for the child you have.
+However, taking time to grieve can help you begin developing new dreams for the child you have.

 - Encourage independence.
 Focus on how achieving small tasks will help your child become more self-reliant and thus more confident.
-For example, rather than hand your child an item, put it slightly out of reach so that he/she has to move to get it.
+For example, rather than hand your child an item, put it slightly out of reach so that they have to move to get it.
 Though it may take slighter longer, actions like this can stimulate movements and coordination, further building independence.

 Cerebral Palsy Brain Science